amida-tech/orange-api/docs/src/patients.md

 to have `write` access to this patient).
 To modify the current user's access, see the convenience method `PUT /patients/:patientid`.

+If the user's access is changed to `none` and the patient is not shared with any other users, then the patient and all its data _will be deleted_ (this can of course only happen with this endpoint if the user who's share is being modified is the current user).

 + Parameters
     + patientid (integer, required)